Once dominant, the local brick industry has vanished

 Today, none of the region’s 120-plus brick factories remains in operation; the Hudson Valley’s last brick was fired at East Kingston in 1979.

-Thanks to Mike Cullinan for sharing his research.The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+Thanks to Mike Cullinan for sharing his research.The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.